Robert Catesby: Early stages

 When Wintour responded to the summons he found his cousin with the swordsman John Wright.
-Catesby told him of his plan to kill the king and his government by blowing up "the Parliament House with Gunpowder ... in that place have they done us all the mischief, and perchance God hath designed that place for their punishment".
+Catesby told him of his plan to kill the king and his government by blowing up "the Parliament House with Gunpowder... in that place have they done us all the mischief, and perchance God hath designed that place for their punishment".
 Wintour at first objected to his cousin's scheme, but Catesby, who said that "the nature of the disease required so sharp a remedy", won him over.
 Despite Catholic Spain's moves toward diplomacy with England, Catesby still harboured hopes of foreign support and a peaceful solution.
 Wintour, therefore, returned to the continent, where he tried unsuccessfully to persuade the affable Constable of Castile to press for good terms for English Catholics in forthcoming peace negotiations.
 He then turned to Sir William Stanley, an English Catholic and veteran commander who had switched sides from England to Spain, and the exiled Welsh spy Hugh Owen; both cast doubt on the plotters' chances of receiving Spanish support.
 Owen did, however, introduce Wintour to Guy Fawkes, whose name Catesby had already supplied as "a confidant gentleman" who might enter their ranks.
 Fawkes was a devout English Catholic who had travelled to the continent to fight for Spain in the Dutch War of Independence.
 Wintour told him of their plan to "doe somewhat in England if the pece with Spaine helped us nott", and thus in April 1604 the two men returned home.
 Wintour told Catesby that despite positive noises from the Spanish, he feared that "the deeds would not answer".
-This was a response that in Nicholls's opinion came as no surprise to Catesby, who wanted and expected nothing less.
+That was a response which in Nicholls's opinion came as no surprise to Catesby, who wanted and expected nothing less.

 On Sunday 20 May in the well-to-do Strand district of London, Catesby met Thomas Wintour, John Wright, Thomas Percy and Guy Fawkes, at an inn called the Duck and Drake.
 Percy had been introduced to the plot several weeks after Wintour and Fawkes's return to England.
 Alone in a private room, all swore an oath of secrecy on a prayer book, and then in another room celebrated Mass with the Jesuit priest (and friend to Catesby) John Gerard.
 Robert Keyes was admitted to the group in October 1604, and was charged with looking after Catesby's Lambeth house, where the gunpowder and other supplies were to be stored.
-Two months later Catesby recruited his servant, Thomas Bates, into the plot, after the latter accidentally became aware of it, and by March 1605 three more were admitted: Thomas Wintour's brother Robert, John Grant and John Wright's brother Christopher.
+Two months later Catesby recruited his servant, Thomas Bates, into the plot, after Bates accidentally became aware of it and by March 1605, three more were admitted: Thomas Wintour's brother Robert, John Grant, and John Wright's brother Christopher.